gkalocsai/metatrans/README.md

     "(0-9)"

-Means a decimal digit.
+this means a decimal digit.

     "(0-9 a-z)"

-Means a decimal digit OR a lowercase letter.
+means a decimal digit OR a lowercase letter.

 Inside the parentheses, you can define characters with their decimal UNICODE-16 character code.
 E.g.: